 In no event will Nour Private Wealth Inc. assume any responsibility or liability for the accuracy or losses caused by the use or misuse of this website or reliance on the information or content therein, including direct, indirect, special incidental, consequential, exemplary or punitive.

 The information in this web site is intended for use by persons who residents in the jurisdictions where Nour Private Wealth Inc. is registered.
-Currently we are registered in the following Provinces in Canada, Alberta, British Columbia, Manitoba, New Brunswick, Nova Scotia, Ontario, Quebec.
+Currently we are registered in the following Provinces in Canada, Alberta, British Columbia, Manitoba, New Brunswick, Nova Scotia, Ontario, Quebec, Prince Edward Island and Saskatchewan.
 We are members of the Canadian Investor Protection Fund (CIPF) and the Investment Industry Organization of Canada (IIROC).